MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 Not currently.
 The same is true when manually importing solutions.

-### Can I set retention policicies for pipelines data?
+### Can I set retention policies for pipelines data?

 Yes.
 You can configure bulk delete jobs in the Dataverse pipelines host to delete data on a defined schedule.

 ### Can I specify advanced solution import behaviors such as update versus upgrade?